MLIR Plugins

 a.mlir:4:10: note: Registered dialects: acc, affine, amdgpu, amx, arith, arm_neon, arm_sme, arm_sve, async, bufferization, builtin, catalyst, cf, chlo, complex, dlti, emitc, func, gpu, gradient, index, irdl, linalg, llvm, math, memref, mesh, mhlo, mitigation, ml_program, mpi, nvgpu, nvvm, omp, pdl, pdl_interp, polynomial, quant, quantum, rocdl, scf, shape, sparse_tensor, spirv, stablehlo, tensor, test, tosa, transform, ub, vector, vhlo, x86vector, xegpu ; for more info on dialect registration see https://mlir.llvm.org/getting_started/Faq/#registered-loaded-dependent-whats-up-with-dialects-management

-To be able to parse this dialect, we need to load the dialect which is stored in the same file
+In order to parse operations from this dialect, we need to load the dialect from the plugin shared object file:

-Now, you can parse the program without the error and run the standalone-switch-bar-to-foo pass.
+Now, you can parse the program without the error and run the standalone-switch-bar-foo pass:

 Creating your own Pass Plugin